pgk-labs/Forti/README.md

 You’ll be prompted with a menu to select specific functionalities.
 Its purpose is to connect to a fortigate device, download configuration localy to the PC as json(alter it if needed to add config) and then upload the config to the same or to another fortigate device.
 It can check configuration dependencies so you won't have to copy every depended object before transfering the final one.
+You can also use the tool for downlading / uploading configuration files, changing interface names and controlling the multi-vdom functionality of the device.

 5. Directory Structure